NativeScript/docs-v8/development-workflow.md

 title: Development Workflow
 ---

+The development workflow starts with the [NativeScript CLI](https://www.npmjs.com/package/nativescript).

 ## CLI Basics

 In this article, you’re going to learn the basics of the NativeScript command-line interface, including how to create new apps, how to get those apps running on devices, and how to set up a development workflow that lets you iterate fast.